Welcome to our Community of Mindful Living

 COVID-19 Safety: We follow the local and national guidelines in effect at the time of practice, under which at present, masks are optional.

 Our practices are facilitated by experienced practitioners.
-At most practices, the first hour includes two periods of sitting meditation, which may either be guided or silent, and one period of walking meditation, with each session lasting 15 to 20 minutes.
+At most practices, the first hour includes two periods of sitting meditation, which may either be guided or silent, and one period of walking meditation, with each session lasting about 20 minutes.
 Each practice includes an opportunity for mindful sharing.

 If you wish to see what it’s all about, we offer a short phone orientation before your first practice so you know what to expect, and to answer questions.
 To get started please send an email to us at info@DeepRiverSangha.groups.io.